No HIV evolution in plasma or lymph nodes on suppressive ART and no impact from further intensification

 This question is important for cure research, to know whether the latently infected cellular reservoir is a fixed or moving target.
 Other groups have produced supportive evidence that this is likely including a paediatric study by Lisa Frenkel in 2005 showing no viral evolution in a group of children with undetectable viral load.

 The current study is notable for prospectively collecting matched PBMC and lymph node samples before ART and again after 4.3 to 12.9 years.
 It involved five participants, with two provided lymph nodes (an invasive procedure).
+The participant on ART for 13 years started ART during acute infection.

 Proviral populations and expression were characterised by cell associated RNA- and DNA- single genome sequencing, with sequences compared phylogenetically.